ap3526/TheCryptoCave/README.md

 The tutorial page includes HTML and CSS.

-The sign in page was done in HTML with help from Google Firebase for integration
+The sign in page was done in HTML with help from Google Firebase for integration.